Bertelsmann Stiftung: Democracy

-The Bertelsmann Stiftung is committed on both the national and the international level to strengthening democracy through the promotion of citizen participation in political decision-making and planning processes.
+The Bertelsmann Stiftung claims commitment on both the national and the international level to strengthening democracy through the promotion of citizen participation in political decision-making and planning processes.
 With regard to cooperation between Germany's federal government, state and local institutions, the Bertelsmann Stiftung has been calling for several years for a revision of the system used to redistribute income among the country's states.
 The focus of the foundation's work in the field of democracy, however, is Europe.
 For years, the Bertelsmann Stiftung has advocated accelerating the EU's decision-making processes and promoting European integration.
 Internationally, the Bertelsmann Stiftung is researching existing governance structures and developing proposals to change them.
 One example is the concept of a non-profit rating agency.

 The Bertelsmann Stiftung also helped fund the Center for Applied Policy Research (CAP) in 2010.
 The center was founded by Werner Weidenfeld, who was also a member of the Bertelsmann Stiftung executive board until 2007.
 Both institutions cooperated on a number of issues, including European integration.
-The center is affiliated with the Geschwister Scholl Institute of Political Science at Ludwig Maximilian University of Munich.
+The center is affiliated with the Geschwister Scholl Institute of Political Science at LMU Munich.